-Gloria Albrecht is a M.A. student at the Institut for European Ethnology at Humboldt University of Berlin (IfEE).
+Gloria Albrecht is a M.A. student at the Institute for European Ethnology at Humboldt-Universität zu Berlin (IfEE).
 She completed her Bachelor’s degree in Social and Cultural Anthropology and Political Science at the Free University of Berlin in 2021.
 Currently she works as a student assistant at the youth department of the German Trade Union Confederation (DGB) and focuses her research primarily on labor relations and labor disputes.
 The particular exploitation of migrant workers and the (re)production of precarity within political economy constitute a central aspect of her work.
 As part of the interdisciplinary study project Transforming Solidarities - Practices and Infrastructures in the migration society, she conducted ethnographic research on the working conditions at the Tesla Gigafactory Berlin-Brandenburg, where she examined the composition of its workforce as well as the (im)possibilities of defiance.

-Gloria Albrecht is a M.A. student at the Institut for European Ethnology at Humboldt University of Berlin (IfEE).
+Gloria Albrecht is a M.A. student at the Institute for European Ethnology at Humboldt-Universität zu Berlin (IfEE).
 She completed her Bachelor’s degree in Social and Cultural Anthropology and Political Science at the Free University of Berlin in 2021.
 Currently she works as a student assistant at the youth department of the German Trade Union Confederation (DGB) and focuses her research primarily on labor relations and labor disputes.
 The particular exploitation of migrant workers and the (re)production of precarity within political economy constitute a central aspect of her work.
 As part of the interdisciplinary study project Transforming Solidarities - Practices and Infrastructures in the migration society, she conducted ethnographic research on the working conditions at the Tesla Gigafactory Berlin-Brandenburg, where she examined the composition of its workforce as well as the (im)possibilities of defiance.

 Roland Atzmüller is Associate Professor at the Department for Social Theory and Social Analyses at the Institute of Sociology, Johannes Kepler University Linz/Austria since 2017.
 After studying Political Science in Vienna and Manchester he worked at the Working Lives Research Center (FORBA) in Vienna between 2002 and 2011 moving to the JKU in 2011.
 He works on critical social theories, welfare state and social policy transformations.
 Recent publications include: Atzmüller, R.; Bodenstein, M., & Knecht, A. (2020).
 Punishing the poor and fighting „immigration into the social system“ – Welfare reforms by the conservative and far-right government in Austria 2017–2019.
 Zeitschrift für Sozialreform – Journal for social policy research.
 66, 525–552.
 And: Atzmüller, R. (2022).
 Renationalisierung der Sozialpolitik: Die Zerstörung gesellschaftlicher Solidarität durch autoritären Populismus und neue Rechte.
 In T. Fehmel, & S. Betzelt (Eds.), Deformation oder Transformation?
 Analysen zum wohlfahrtsstaatlichen Wandel im 21.
 Jahrhundert (pp. 25–48), Wiesbaden: Springer VS.